 Wholesale suppliers, manufacturers and importers of food must have a documented system for the recall of unsafe food.
 In the event of a recall, you may find it useful to draw on the guide in the Food Standards Australia New Zealand (FSANZ).
-The Food Industry Recall Protocol is available on the Food Standards Australia New Zealand website or call 02 6271 2222.
+The Food Industry Food Recall Protocol is available on the Food Standards Australia New Zealand website or call 02 6271 2222.

-The Food Recall Record in Appendix 6 is available on the Queensland Health and Council's websites.
+The Food Recall Record in Appendix 8 is available on Council's website.